HIPAA Breach Notification Deadline Calculator

 The calculator

-Pick your role, enter the discovery date, and set the number of individuals affected.
-The deadlines update instantly, switch at the 500 threshold, and show how many days you have left for each notice.
+Pick your role, enter the discovery date, and set the national number of individuals affected.
+The tool applies the HHS threshold, separately flags the media test, and shows how many days remain to each federal outer limit.

 1. Who are you in this breach?